Village Hall, Missenden Road, Great Kingshill HP15 6DW

 Broadband is available at Great Kingshill Village Hall – free to users, password protected.

-The foyer has been decorated, new curtains hung in the main hall, and the ladies' and gentlemen's loos have been refurbished.
+There is a brand new kitchen and kitchen equipment, the foyer has been decorated, new curtains hung in the main hall, and the ladies' and gentlemen's loos have been refurbished.
 Much of this work is covered by our hire charges, but Hughenden Parish Council have kindly supported much of this work.

 The Village Hall now has professional audio/visual presentation facilities.
 The Committee was fortunate to obtain a grant from Buckinghamshire County Council, and to receive a generous donation from Cryers Hill Post Office.
 These have enabled us to buy a new Audio Visual and Community Cinema system.
 The system gives access to Blu-ray DVD and internet facilities, displayed through our state of the art Epson projector, either directly onto a new (9ft x 6ft) screen or an interactive whiteboard.
 The sound system has also been significantly upgraded, as has the provision of wireless and handheld microphones.
 Part of the sectional stage, which has been kindly donated by Northwood College, provides a step for use with the screen or interactive whiteboard.
 To complement the audio visual and cinema set up we have recently installed black-out quality curtains.